BaseAdresseNationale/codes-postaux/README.md

 ### Architecture

-A source CSV file is converted to JSON and compressed on `prepublish` for faster distribution.
+A source CSV file is converted to JSON on `prepublish`.
-On `postinstall`, it is unzipped.
 On `require`, it is indexed and loaded into memory.
 Finding postal codes is just an object lookup.